Success! TRAVEL24 has been applied to your cart.

 So, before you pick up a new medicated shampoo or scalp care product, be sure to dig a little deeper to pinpoint the true cause of your symptoms.

-How to Treat a Dry Scalp
+How to Soothe a Dry Scalp

 Some ingredients with impressive moisturizing properties include: